ohnx/stretto/README.md

 pm2 start app.js
 ```

 Go to `localhost:2000` in your browser (or known IP of server if it is on a different machine).
 From there a prompt will allow you to change your music directory, after saving your music directory you can click `Scan Library -> Regular Scan` at the top of the page.
-From there select `Start Scan` and let it do it's magic adding all the songs to your library.
+From there select `Start Scan` and let it do its magic adding all the songs to your library.
 Happy listening!

 ### Submitting issues